-Crude oil pipes at SPR Bryan Mound site, the largest of the four SPR storage sites - near Freeport, TX.
+Crude oil pipes at the Bryan Mound site, the largest of the four SPR storage sites - near Freeport, TX.

 The Strategic Petroleum Reserve (SPR) is the world's largest supply of emergency crude oil.
 The federally-owned oil stocks are stored in huge underground salt caverns along the coastline of the Gulf of Mexico.

 The SPR has been used under these circumstances only three times, most recently in June 2011 when the President directed a sale of 30 million barrels of crude oil to offset disruptions in supply due to Middle East unrest.
 The United States acted in coordination with its partners in the International Energy Agency (IEA).
 IEA countries released all together a total of 60 million barrels of petroleum.